BjRo/bjro.github.io/_posts/2019-01-11-graphql-retro.md

 # 09. Retrofitting into an existing APM solution is easier than you think
-When the question comes up today how you would monitor performance and health of your `GraphQL` application, you'll likely eventually end up with [`Apollos toolsuite`](https://www.apollographql.com/platform/).
+When the question comes up today how you would monitor performance and health of your `GraphQL` application, you'll likely eventually end up with [Apollos toolsuite](https://www.apollographql.com/platform/).
 The company has done a good job capturing the momentum with their former `Apollo Engine` product which was recently superseded by the `Apollo Platform`.

 At the start of 2017, when we started. `Apollo` wasn't there yet though and a bit later we also didn't feel fully confident to put such a young product in front of our platform.
 So we rolled our own integration into the existing monitoring solutions used at my employer:

-- [`Logjam`](https://github.com/skaes/logjam_app) for application performance monitoring and request tracing
+- [Logjam](https://github.com/skaes/logjam_app) for application performance monitoring and request tracing
-- [`Grafana`](https://grafana.com/), [`Prometheus`](https://prometheus.io/) and [`Prometheus alertmanager`](https://prometheus.io/docs/alerting/alertmanager/) for filling in the blanks where we either wanted or needed more information that couldn't easily be expressed in `Logjam`
+- [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/) and [Prometheus alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for filling in the blanks where we either wanted or needed more information that couldn't easily be expressed in `Logjam`

 The effort in making this happen was manageable.
 People that came into contact with our `GraphQL` gateway could continue to use the tools they were already familiar with.
 And of course, if were ever wanted to do something special, we could bend our tooling to our will.
 To give you some ideas how it looks: